 Are you ready to work from your kitchen — or a beach in Bali?

 Unless you’re planning to start your own business, you’ll need a job that lets you work from anywhere.

 Fortunately, there are more remote jobs than ever before.
 You just have to know where to look.

-Read on for the 17 best job boards to find remote jobs.
-Since I snagged my current role via WeWorkRemotely.com, I’ll start with them!
+Read on for the 18 best job boards to find remote jobs, starting with Remote Bliss!

-WeWorkRemotely.com is one of the best job boards for full-time online work.
+WeWorkRemotely.com is another excellent job board for full-time online work.
 It lists dozens of salaried opportunities across fields.
 Some industries include programming, customer support, management, design, and marketing.
 A lot of exciting new start-ups post here, but you’ll find more established companies, too.

 Remote OK features an even longer list of work from home jobs.
 Popular categories include programming, user experience, and design.
 The site also features a bunch of non-tech listings.
 Beyond searching through jobs, you can browse remote companies or use the “remote work statistics” tab to learn about fast-growing fields.

 FlexJobs has one of the largest databases of part-time, full-time, and temporary remote jobs.
 It selects legitimate opportunities across more than 100 industries.
 That being said, you’ll have to pay a price for full access.
 Unlimited access costs $14.95 a month or $49.95 a year.